(nal OKS one)

 IM, SubQ: Infants, Children and Adolescents: Initial: 0.01 mg/kg/dose; if no response, a subsequent dose of 0.1 mg/kg may be given; Note: If using IM or SubQ route, dose should be given in divided doses.

-Auto-injector: Evzio: Neonates, Infants, Children and Adolescents: 0.4 mg (contents of 1 auto-injector) as a single dose; may repeat every 2 to 3 minutes until emergency medical assistance becomes available.
+Auto-injector: Evzio: Neonates, Infants, Children and Adolescents: 0.4 mg or 2 mg (contents of 1 auto-injector) as a single dose; may repeat every 2 to 3 minutes until emergency medical assistance becomes available.

 Intranasal: Narcan Nasal Spray: Neonates, Infants, Children and Adolescents: 4 mg (contents of 1 nasal spray) as a single dose; may repeat every 2 to 3 minutes in alternating nostrils until medical assistance becomes available.
 Note: Onset of action is slightly delayed compared to IM or IV routes (Kelly 2005; Robertson 2009).
 In neonates with known or suspected exposure to maternal opioid use, consider using another form of naloxone to allow dosing according to weight and titration to effect.